bc-computing/gus-automation/README.md

 3. On local, use rsync to sync results from control machine
 - How to find  consistent ip for log in?
 - rsync -a remote_user@remote_host_or_ip:/opt/media/ /opt/media/

+# Move results / running experiment Idea 2:

+- Run everthing from local machine
+- pass a script the ssh argument to control machine which can run the experiment
+- then remotely copy results from control root to control user
+- then copy results back to local

+whoami | sudo python3 /root/go/src/gus-automation/move_results.py /root/go/src/gus-automation/configs/fig7.json